-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors - regular reviews by the Finance, Audit and Risk Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties; and - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors - regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - · delegation of authority and segregation of duties; and - identification and management of risks.

-The Board of Directors considered the requirement for a specific internal audit function and decided to appoint Buzzacott, NGA and the RPA as internal auditors for the year 2021-22.
+The Board of Directors considered the requirement for a specific internal audit function and decided to appoint Buzzacott as internal auditors for the year 2022-23.